 R(***) Canon EX Flash - Sonia Optical Trigger

 Who said the Canon EX flash units (580 EX, 550 EX, 430 EX) don't work with the Sonia Optical Slave Trigger?
 I have added the electronics into several devices (hot shoe, connectors, etc) for easy to use, repeatable results.
 Here is a link to the details and different connectors: Canon EX Flash - Reliable Optical Trigger Connections.
 The images below show 2 of the different devices that will allow the Sonia Optical Trigger to repeatedly fire the Canon EX flash units.

 The image on the left shows the special cable attached to a standard hot shoe to mini plug adapter, while the right image shows the special cable connected directly into the Aux Sync Jack of the 580 EX unit.

 S(***) 430 EX Aux Sync Jack Mod

 This image shows the Aux Sync Jack added to the Canon 430 EX Flash unit.
-The mod is $70 for this unit, and includes the Standard 16 Inch Sync Cord.
+The mod is $70 for this unit.
+The Standard 16 Inch Sync Cord is $15.
 You can replace the straight sync cable with the 6' Coiled Cable for $20, or it can be bought separately for $40.
 For each mod done, you can purchase one extra standard sync cable for $10 (normally $15).
 As described in the OEM Replacement Notes below, you may be able to get up to a $30 refund or credit on your original foot assembly if you wish.
 It is an additional $10 fto have the mini jack inserted into the flash instead of the sub-mini jack, and the sync cord is not included at this price, but can be ordered separately, if needed.